Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/10/welcome-to-astro.md

 navMenu: false
 title: 'Welcome to my Astro site'
 pubDate: 2022-10-05
+keywords: astro,static site generator,islands
+description: A quick overview of Astro, which I'm now using for my website.
 bannerImage:
   src: /img/2022/10/astro-accelerator.png
   alt: A screenshot from the Astro Accelerator